University Peer Leader FAQs

 Why should I meet with my peer leader?
 What are the benefits of having a peer leader?

-Building a relationship with your peer leader allows you to learn about Coastal’s resources and opportunities from a student that has been in your shoes.
-It will also help you begin building a community at Coastal.
-Both of these will assist in making a successful transition to college.
+They know the answers to your questions about college!
+Building a relationship with your peer leader allows you to learn about Coastal’s resources and opportunities from a student who has been in your shoes.
+Peer leaders will help you get connected with your fellow majors so you can begin building your community at Coastal.
+All these things will help you make a successful transition to college.

 What kinds of activities or events can I expect my peer leader to invite me to?

 There are a variety of activities and events your peer leader may invite you to.
-These may be academically focused, such as a workshop or speaker presentation, or student life, such as a Homecoming event.
-These are great opportunities for you to get to know the university.
+These may be academically focused, such as a workshop or speaker, or more socially focused, such as a Homecoming event or concert or play.
+These are great opportunities for you to meet up with other students in your College and get exposure to some of the hundreds of events happening on campus.

 Can my peer leader handle a problem I have with my instructors?